hemantso/buynow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Buy Now is a shopping web application.
 Built using Next.js and content of application managed by the [Sanity](https://www.sanity.io/) (content management system).
-For making payment, integrated the Stripe payment system in the project.
+For checkout and making payment, integrated the Stripe payment system in the project.

 # Home Page
 ![image](./public/assets/home.png)